top of page

 Empowerment

 At the core of our mission is empowerment.
-We are dedicated to equipping Black women with the expertise, tools, and confidence to become community changemakers.
-Through collective giving, we empower Black women to exercise their philanthropic potential, giving them a voice in shaping the future.
+We are dedicated to equipping under-resourced community organizations with the expertise, tools, and confidence to become community changemakers.
+Through collective giving, we empower donors to exercise their philanthropic potential, giving them a voice in shaping the future.

 Collaboration